 With more drivers using their smartphones to navigate, and a greater number of cars now benefitting from wi-fi connectivity, it’s likely that instances of rat running will continue to increase.
 No longer reliant on paper maps, drivers can now pick and choose the best routes at the touch of a button – so why wouldn’t they select the one that gets them there faster?

 What are your thoughts on rat running?
 Do you pride yourself on finding good shortcuts?
 Or are you someone who thinks it should be regulated?
-Let us know your thoughts on the Prestone UK Facebook page.
-Alternatively, if you’d like to learn about our high-performance car maintenance range, visit the homepage today.
+If you’d like to learn about our high-performance car maintenance range, visit the product page today.